panda3d/panda3d-docs/reference/builtins.rst

    .. py:data:: camera

-      A node that is set up with the camera used to render the default 3-D scene graph (`render`) attached to it.
+      A node that is set up with the camera used to render the default 3-D scene graph (:py:data:`render`) attached to it.
 This is the node that should be used to manipulate this camera, but please note that it is necessary to first call :py:meth:`base.disableMouse()
       <direct.showbase.ShowBase.ShowBase.disableMouse>` to ensure that the
       default mouse controller releases its control of the camera.